Samaná English

-Samaná English (SE and SAX) is a variety of the English language spoken by descendants of black immigrants from the United States who have lived in the Samaná Peninsula, now in the Dominican Republic.
+Samaná English (SE and SAX) is a variety of the English language spoken by descendants of Black immigrants from the United States who have lived in the Samaná Peninsula, now in the Dominican Republic.
 Members of the enclave are known as the Samaná Americans.

-The language is a relative of African Nova Scotian English and African-American Vernacular English (AAVE), with variations unique to the enclave's history in the area.
-In the 1950 Dominican Republic census, 0.57% of the population (about 12,200 people) said that their mother tongue was English.
+The language is a relative of African Nova Scotian English, or also as a derivative of African-American Vernacular English (AAVE), with variations unique to the enclave's history in the area.
+In the 1950 Dominican Republic census, 0.57% of the population (about 12,200 speakers) said that their mother tongue was English.

 Immigration

 Most speakers trace their lineage to immigrants who arrived at the peninsula in 1824 and 1825.
 At the time all of Hispaniola was administered by Haiti, and its president was Jean-Pierre Boyer.
 The immigrants responded to an invitation for settlement that Jonathas Granville had delivered in person to Philadelphia, Baltimore, Boston, and New York City.
 Abolitionists like Richard Allen, Samuel Cornish, Benjamin Lundy, and Loring D. Dewey joined the campaign, which was coined the Haitian emigration.

 The response was unprecedented, as thousands of African Americans boarded ships in eastern cities and migrated to Haiti.
 Most of the immigrants arrived during the fall of 1824 and the spring of 1825.
 More continued moving back and forth in later years but at a slower rate.

 Between 1859 and 1863, another immigration campaign brought new settlers to the island but at a fraction of the number in 1824 and 1825.
 Those who originally settled in Samaná were fewer than 600 but formed the only surviving immigration enclave.